MorreO/MBI-Utilities/README.md

 # Using the Template file
 1. Dimensions and Measures must have unique ID's
-2. It is recommended that calculated expressions (usually label expressions) are wrapped in quotes: EG: '='Sum(Dim1)'
+2. It is recommended that calculated expressions (usually label expressions) are wrapped in single quotes: EG: '='Sum(Dim1)'
-3. It is recommended that text based expressions (usually label expressions) are wrapped in quotes: ''Label Expression Example'
+3. It is recommended that text based expressions (usually label expressions) are wrapped in single quotes: 'Label Expression Example'
 4. Measures required: Expression, Name
 5. Dimensions required: Field, Name